 To finish up, punch a hole in the cardboard and thread a loop of metallic thread or ribbon through.

-Looking for more easy candy cane crafts and activities?
-We have a bunch:
+More easy candy cane crafts and activities:

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.

 Love the work that you do, it’s truly inspiring!
 I have an in-home preschool at my house and I love to wake up and read your blog.